MetaMask/metamask-docs/docs/guide/rpc-api.md

 }
 ```

-The permissions system is implemented in the [`rpc-cap` package](https://github.com/MetaMask/rpc-cap).
 If you're interested in learning more about the theory behind this _capability_-inspired permissions system, we encourage you to take a look at [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).

 ### `eth_requestAccounts`